iphdealor/ELK-STACK-PROJECT/README.md

 - Verify the Public IP address to see if it has changed.
 [What Is My IP?](https://www.whatismyip.com/)
-- If changed then update the Security Rules that uses the My Public IPv4
+- If changed then update the Security Rules that uses the My Public IPv4 SSH into the control node and follow the steps below:

+- Copy the yml file to ansible folder.
+- Update the config file to include remote_users and ports (5601 and 9001)
+- Run the playbook, and navigate to Kibana ((104.43.211.163:5601) to check that the installation worked as expected.
+-